 The job outlook for forensic psychology is good.
 As long as there are criminals, a person is going to have a job.
 Plus, the Bureau of Labor Statistics (BLS) states that the need for psychologists, in general, is expected to grow, meaning the job outlook for forensic psychology majors who plan to earn a doctorate is high.

 A person who is looking for job in forensic psychology may find a position as a crime analyst.
 This is one of the jobs in forensic psychology that doesn’t entail a person working with the criminals.
 Instead, a crime analyst works with law enforcement to control crime as well as prevent crimes and possibly predict them.

 A correctional officer is another option a person has with a forensic psychology degree.
 This forensic psychology job description includes working in state or federal prisons or even in jails.
 This individual helps control inmates and prevent escapes.

 A person with a forensic psychology degree may want to consider becoming a forensic social worker.
 The forensic psychology job description for this job includes helping either the victim or perpetrator.
 They often work to address issues associated with crimes, such as violence, homelessness, and poverty.

 One of the forensic psychology degree jobs is becoming a jury consultant.
 This person acts as an expert in human behavior and helps the court system choose jurors for a case.
 This individual must research by conducting background checks and interviews on the jurors.

 Another one of the forensic psychology degree jobs is a psychologist’s assistant.
-Although what jobs can I get with a forensic psychology degree includes a psychologist, a person usually has to have a doctorate to work as a forensic psychologist.
-However, what jobs can I get with a forensic psychology degree with a master’s degree includes a psychologist’s assistant.
+Although what jobs can I get with a forensic psychology degree include a psychologist, a person usually has to have a doctorate to work as a forensic psychologist.
+However, what jobs can I get with a forensic psychology degree with a master’s degree including a psychologist’s assistant?

 How Much Can I Make with a Bachelor’s in Forensic Psychology?